torgeir/boot-figwheel-example/readme.md

 ## hot reload cljs and css

 - visit `http://localhost:3000`
-- change `core.cljs` to watch it the js reload!
+- change `core.cljs` to watch the js reload!
 - change `app.main.less` to watch the css reload!

 ## connect the cljs browser repl